Just like residents and businesses, EOCWD’s budget has been impacted by COVID-19.

 We also plan to dip into “rainy-day” funds.
 These funds have been set aside by our board of directors as part of our annual budget process and the board’s direction to operate in a fiscally responsible manner.

 We understand that many of our customers may also be looking at household budget cuts, or facing job furloughs or unemployment.

-Our board of directors has taken this step so our customers can focus on recovery and not an increase in their water bills.
+Our governing board took these steps so our customers can focus on recovery and not an increase in their water bills.

 We will continue to provide high quality water and sewer service throughout these challenging times.

 In addition, several previously planned and initiated projects will continue, including our PFAS capital projects designed to address groundwater quality, as well as our Vista Panorama Reservoir replacement project.

 We remain committed to developing greater water reliability and maintaining excellent water quality for our customers.